mwrra/MC-CRoMD/README.md

 - DNN validation
 - Final locked-test evaluation
 - Validation-only component and Pearson-correlation ablation
+- Controlled locked-test comparison of MC-CRoMD with RGB Histogram and GLCM handcrafted baselines
+- SourceGroupID-aware paired bootstrap analysis of the controlled baseline comparisons
 - Verification of the descriptive statistics currently reported in Tables 5–7 of the revised manuscript
 - Publication and supplementary figure generation